-Lake Shore Boulevard is packed with independent shops, restaurants, and coffee shops.
+Lake Shore Boulevard has independent shops, restaurants, and coffee shops.

-If your school is to the east of the central city or you want to live just outside the hustle and bustle of the centre, head to Scarborough.
-This entire area is full of students, and young families, so it has an enjoyable, exciting atmosphere.
+If your school is to the east of the central city or you want to live just outside the hustle and bustle of the center, head to Scarborough.
+This entire area is full of students and young families, so it has an enjoyable, exciting atmosphere.